boywithalo/projmanager/README.md

 Follow these steps to start managing your projects:

 1. **Add the Bot to Telegram**
-   Click [here](https://t.me/YourBotLink) to add the bot to your Telegram account.
+   Click [here](https://t.me/BottalkstoanotherBot) to add the bot to your Telegram account.

 2. **Register Your Account**
-   Send `/start` to begin and follow the registration instructions.
+   Send `/start` to begin and follow the instructions.

 3. **Create Your First Project**
+   Use the command:  /new_project
+4. **More help**
-   Use the command:
+   Use the command: /info

+> [!IMPORTANT]
+> The bot only speaks Russian